 “It’s renewal,” said Mark Durham, who lives a few yards south of the church, of All Saints imminent return.
 He and his family have been back in their house since January, but it’s been a lonely year as few of their neighbors have returned.

 Bay Head and neighboring Mantoloking to the south sit together on a narrow strip of land between Barnegat Bay and the Atlantic Ocean.
 They were two of the area towns among the hardest hit by Sandy.
 A 130-year-old rock seawall is thought to have made the difference between homes being inundated in Bay Head and ripped apart in Mantoloking.

-Eighty-eight percent of Bay Head’s oceanfront homes were flooded but only one was destroyed, one report said In Mantoloking the ocean breached the barrier spit in three places, destroyed 60 homes, making 137 uninhabitable and damaging another 383, according to information here.
+Eighty-eight percent of Bay Head’s oceanfront homes were flooded but only one was destroyed, one report said.
+In Mantoloking the ocean breached the barrier spit in three places, destroyed 60 homes, making 137 uninhabitable and damaging another 383.

 The magnitude of damage has “left a deep scar and we will also be shaped by that,” Turton said, adding that there are psychological scars as well.

 There is “a great deal of frustration, anger because after 15 months a lot of people are still suffering,” he said.
 “It’s as though time has moved on but it seems time has stood still in terms of insurance companies, government” and the way those entities’ policies and procedures has at times hampered the Shore’s restoration.

 But, Turton said, “the faith community has remained incredibly strong.”

 That strength comes despite the fact that the congregation is smaller than it was before Sandy struck.
 Some people have still not come home to the Jersey Shore.
 Some snowbirds never came back from Florida this past spring.
 “A lot of people have walked away,” he said, noting a trend happening up and down the Jersey Shore and elsewhere in Sandy’s wake.